New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Bilipschitz invariant nice dimensions

+We saw in Example~\ref{ex:Assouad} that \eqref{e:DatmostdimA} of Theorem~\ref{t:adim} does not hold for all compact sets when $n>1$.
+There are two ways to get rid of this obstacle: \begin{enumerate}[(A)] \item we prescribe $D$ on a larger family of sets; \item we require the invariance of $D$ for a larger family of maps. \end{enumerate}

-We saw above that \eqref{e:DatmostdimA} of Theorem~\ref{t:adim} does not hold for all compact sets when $n>1$.
-It is well known (see e.g.\,\cite{F}) that for any compact $s$-regular set $K$ we have $\ldim K=\mldim K=\hdim K=\ubdim K=\adim K=s$, so it is a natural expectation about a reasonable dimension that it should be $s$ for compact $s$-regular sets.
+First we consider plan \eqref{i:plan1}.
+It is well known~\cite{F} that for any compact $s$-regular set $K$ we have $\ldim K=\mldim K=\hdim K=\ubdim K=\adim K=s$, so it is a natural expectation about a reasonable dimension that it should be $s$ for compact $s$-regular sets.
 We show that with this stronger requirement Theorem~\ref{t:adim} also holds in higher dimensions and we do not even need bilipschitz invariance.

 \begin{theorem} For a fixed positive integer $n$ let $\iF$ be any family of subsets of $\R^n$ that contains all compact subsets of $\R^n$.
-Let $D\colon \iF\to[0,n]$ be such that \begin{itemize} \item[(**)] $D$ is monotone, and $D(K)=s$ for every compact $s$-regular set $K\su\R^n$. \end{itemize} Then for every bounded $K\in\iF$ we have \end{theorem}
+Let $D\colon \iF\to[0,n]$ be such that \begin{itemize} \item[$(\star\star)$] $D$ is monotone, and $D(K)=s$ for every compact $s$-regular set $K\su\R^n$. \end{itemize} Then for every bounded $K\in\iF$ we have \end{theorem}